rob-bl8ke/Az204-AzureFunctions/README.md

 # Azure Function Study (focus on AZ-204)

-This repository is set up fro current and future study and exploration of Azure Functions (AZ-204).
+This repository is set up for current and future study and exploration of Azure Functions (AZ-204).
 - [Official Documentation](https://learn.microsoft.com/en-us/azure/azure-functions/)

 # Sample Code